sigulete/kde-bootc/README.md

 - `rebalanceWeight`: Relevant only when multiple user accounts share the available storage.
 If `diskSize` is defined, this parameter can be set to `false`.
 - `uid/gid`: User and Group ID.
 The default range for regular users is 1000-6000, and for `systemd-homed` users, it is 60001-60513.
 However, you can assign uid/gid for `systemd-homed` users from both ranges; in this example, they are set to `1000`.
 - `memberOf`: The groups the user belongs to.
 As a power user, it should be part of the `wheel` group.
 - `hashedPassword`: This is the hashed version of the password stored under secret.
 Setting up an initial password allows `homectl firstboot` to create the user without prompting.
 This password should be changed afterwards (`homectl passwd admin`).
-The hash password can be created using the `mkpasswd` utility.
+This hash can be created using `mkpasswd` utility.

 The identity file is stored in one of the directories where `systemd-homed` expects to find credentials.
 ```